Carlquistia muirii (Muir's tarplant)

 The Genus Carlquistia is named for botanist Sherwin Carlquist who is a California native and was a professor at multiple universities here in California, but did most of his field work internationally.
 This Genus was described by California’s great and busy bee botanist Bruce Baldwin who has been doing a lot of genetic work on the Composite family.

-(John Muir National Historic Site)
+John Muir sitting by stream (John Muir National Historic Site)

 The species muirii is named for iconic California resident and really the world founder of the conservation movement John Muir.
 This species was described by Asa Gray based on a specimen that was first collected by John Muir.
 Asa Gray was one the most important botanists for North America as he would study and describe hundreds of new species.
 Gray worked as professor of natural history at Harvard University and was in continuous correspondence with Muir as Muir would continually send him plant specimens from the west.